How to Test ASP.NET Core Web API using Postman

 Enter the Request URL:

-In the Enter Request URL text, you need to provide the API URL that you want to access as shown in the below image.
-As we are going to access the WeatherForecast API, So, I enter the URL as https://localhost:5001/WeatherForecast.
+In the Enter Request URL text, you must provide the API URL you want to access, as shown in the image below.
+As we will access the WeatherForecast API, I entered the URL as https://localhost:5001/WeatherForecast.

 Enter the Request URL

-Params: If you want to send any parameters then you need to set those parameters as key-value pairs in the Params tab.
-In our example, we not going to pass any parameters to the Web API, so we keep this empty.
+Params: If you want to send any parameters, you need to set those parameters as key-value pairs in the Params tab.
+In our example, we will not pass any parameters to the Web API, so we keep this empty.

 Authorization:

-If your Web API needs some kind of authorization, then you need to provide such authorization here.
-In the type tab, you need to select the appropriate authorization and you also need to provide the value for the same.
-In our example, we don’t require any authorization, so we also keep this tab empty.
+If your Web API needs authorization, you must provide such authorization here.
+In the type tab, you need to select the appropriate authorization, and you also need to provide the value for the same.
+In our example, we don’t require authorization, so we keep this tab empty.

 authorization